 By creating an emotional story, Dove created a vessel that carried its brand along for the ride.
 In addition to being a great conversation piece, the video is also a clever Trojan Horse for Dove products.

-If you liked this excerpt and want to learn more about psychology of marketing and persuasion feel free to follow my other scribbles.
+If you liked this excerpt and want to learn more about psychology of marketing and persuasion feel free to subscribe to your weekly dosage of marketing wisdoms.